SUP Magazine’s Paddle Rankings

 There's no need to justify Mo Freitas being in the Top Ten in our Power Rankings.
 But we might need to rationalize putting him this low.
 One of the most uniquely gifted paddlers in the sport, Freitas is a podium threat anytime he registers for a number.
 He's so young, it'll be interesting to see how it pans out for him in 2016 after finishing 3rd overall at the World Series event at Huntington Beach last week (he's currently in 5th for the year).
-For now, he's a legitimate threat to win the PPG's and climb his way up this list.
+For now, he's a legitimate threat to win the PPG's and earn his spot farther up this list.

 6. Kelly Margetts

 Alright, this is a nod to the mature paddlers among us.
 At 43, Margetts is having an unbelievable year, winning the grueling Gorge distance race against a stacked field and finishing second in the Aussie titles.
 And he always did well at the BOP.
 There are plenty of athletes doing impressive things at older ages, but Margetts’ saga is in a league of its own.
 Kelly Slater is similar, but Slater has had a lot more sustained success.
 I could think of some baseball pitchers who've had late-career revivals, but the comparisons are too obscure for most SUP fans.
 So I’ll just say this: Dude is killing it into midlife, something most of us can only dream of attaining as the years pile up.

 7. Zane Schweitzer

 Blatant bias here, Zane is a sentimental favorite for me.
 His ability is endless.
 He might not crack the top-ten of some world rankings, but he's just as talented as the field above him.
 I always feel like all he needs is one big win to put him over the top, and I find myself rooting for him on the beach.
 He definitely had a breakthrough season this year on the surf side, finishing second in the world, and he’s also ranked 7th in the World Series.
 It could be his time at the PPGs.